fergus-xu/paillier/readme.md

-A hardware accelerator for the Paillier cryptosystem
+A hardware accelerator for the Paillier cryptosystem written in System Verilog.
+It features a pipelined systolic architecture for Montgomery Multiplication.